 Rosie D., et al. v.
 The Governor, United States District Court, Western Division.
-Although the Commonwealth paid the plaintiffs' attorneys approximately \$7.1 million in court-approved fees in 2009, plaintiffs are entitled to submit additional petitions for recovery of attorneys' fees incurred post-judgment (e.g., for monitoring activity), through the end of the remedial plan implementation period (July, 2012).
+Although in 2009 the Commonwealth paid the plaintiffs' attorneys approximately \$7.1 million in court-approved fees, plaintiffs are entitled to submit additional petitions for recovery of attorneys' fees incurred post-judgment (e.g., for monitoring activity), through the end of the remedial plan implementation period (July, 2012).
+Plaintiffs' counsel has submitted a letter requesting payment of approximately \$1.48 million in attorneys' fees for monitoring the implementation of the judgment during the period from January 1, 2007, through June 30, 2009.
+Defendants' counsel has prepared, but not yet served, a response.

 Commonwealth of Massachusetts v.
 Philip Morris, Inc., et al. (2006 Non-Participating Manufacturer ("NPM") Adjustment proceeding).
 Philip Morris paid its entire April 2009 annual Tobacco Master Settlement Agreement ("MSA") payment, but (as anticipated) R.J.
 Reynolds Tobacco Co. and Lorillard Tobacco Co. withheld their portion of the NPM Adjustment, which reduced the initial 2009 payout to Massachusetts by approximately \$22 million.
+The parties are still selecting arbitrators to hear the diligent enforcement claims, with a panel not likely to be seated before June, 2010.